Make changes to your work permit in limited cases

 There are 2 ways to do this, depending on whether or not you’ve already arrived in Canada.

-• Get an upfront medical exam, which means that you are getting a medical exam before you have been asked to do so by a visa officer.
+• Get an upfront medical exam, which means that you’re getting a medical exam before you have been asked to do so by a visa officer.

-• Bring proof that you have undergone the medical exam and give it to the border services officer when you enter Canada.
+• Bring proof that you completed the medical exam and give it to the border services officer when you enter Canada.
 The border services officer will be able to adjust the conditions on your work permit.

 If you have a work permit and are already in Canada

-You must submit a paper application.
-Do not submit your application online.
+You must submit a paper application before your current work permit expires.
+Don’t submit your application online.

 If your work permit expires before we process your application, you can keep working in Canada until you receive a decision on your application.
 This is known as maintained status.